escodebar/trainings/slides.md

 Notes:
 * This command is similar to `git cat-file`
 * The output of `git cat-file` displays information raw while `git show` processes the information
-* `git show` has several output format options
-* A custom format can chosen
+* `git show` has several output format options, a custom format can chosen

 ---